jd28/rollnw/lib/nw/docs/rules.md

 `rules` group using a profile SmallS value type.
 The source row index remains their stable parent key; sparse rows are not compacted.

-The NWN1 SmallS initialization module is the import adapter: it loads the combined definitions once, publishes the complete `Info[]` batch to canonical contiguous C++ storage, and retains `Rules[]` for gameplay.
-Runtime C++ and SmallS must not maintain independent converter lists for the same source.
+The mandatory NWN1 SmallS profile initializer is the import adapter: it loads combined definitions once, publishes complete `Info[]` batches to canonical contiguous C++ storage, and retains `Rules[]` for gameplay.
+Runtime C++ and SmallS do not maintain independent converter lists for the same source.

 The accepted NWN1 field partitions begin with: